alialaba/budgety/README.md

 - A technique for adding big chunks of HTML to the DOM (addListedItem)
 - How ato replace parts of strings
 - How to do DOM manipulation using insertAdjacentHTML method.
+## Clearing input fields
+### What you will learn
+- How to clear HTML Field
+- How to use querySelectorAll
+- How to convert a list to an array.
+- A better way to loop through an array (for loop, foreach)

 *********************Tips on Module:*********************